 Bolts has worked with Lawyers for Reporters, and Proskauer, for legal services.
 Catherine Vaughan advises us on management and development.
 The Bolts website is designed by Bistro Studios.

-Bolts is a member of LION Publishers, a professional journalism association of independent publishers.
+Bolts is a member of the Institute for Nonprofit News and of LION Publishers, a professional journalism association of independent publishers.

 Bolts is operated with funding obtained through philanthropic grants and individual donations.